openbaton/fm-system/README.md

 ./bin/openbaton-fms stop
 ```

-The can use the `openbaton-fms` in the following ways:

 **Note** Since the Open Baton FM System subscribes to specific events towards the NFVO, you should take care about that the NFVO is already running when starting the `openbaton-fms`.

 # How to use Open Baton FM System